14 Tips on How to Get More Google Reviews & Improve Rankings

 10. Embed Google Reviews on Your Website

+Whenever I’m building a website for a small business, I always try to incorporate Google reviews into the website copy.
 Embedding Google reviews on your website allows customers to see what others have experienced with your company.
-This can help convince potential customers to choose your business because positive customer feedback inspires trust.
-Google doesn’t have a widget for this, but you can easily embed Google reviews onto your website with a tool like Elfsight’s Google Reviews Widget.
+Additionally, seeing positive reviews on your site can help convince potential customers to choose your business because positive customer feedback inspires trust.

 12. Create a Google Review Instruction Video

-You may have customers willing to write reviews for your business but aren’t sure of the best way to do it.
+You may have customers willing to write reviews for your business but aren’t sure about the best way to do it.
 Promotional videos are a great way to market your business, and you can even create instructional videos on how to write a Google review.

 If you have no experience creating videos, Fiverr is the best place to find professionals who will do the job for you.
 For as little as $25 to $50, you can get a whiteboard or animated video from a freelance pro.
 In addition, if you need help writing your script, you can hire an affordable copywriter for this on Fiverr, starting as low as $5 to $25.